top of page

 Some couples come in because they’re walking on eggshells.
 Others because they’ve stopped talking altogether, except when you’re arguing about whose turn it is to unload the dishwasher.

-Common reasons couples start therapy:
+Common signs you might need couples therapy:

 If any of this sounds familiar, you’re not alone, and it doesn’t mean your relationship is broken beyond repair.